Testing Process

 • Bring a snack and drink along with you

-• DO NOT tell your child when the testing will be finished, some children get fixated on this aspect
+• Don’t tell your child when the testing will be finished, some children get fixated on this aspect

-• DO NOT allow your child of any age to bring any technological devices to the testing appointment
+• Don’t allow your child of any age to bring any technological devices to the testing appointment

-• DO NOT tell your child that testing will be fun, some children find the activities engaging and fun but some do not and telling them it will be fun can contribute to behavior challenges if they do not find it fun
+• Don’t tell your child that testing will be fun, some children find the activities engaging and fun but some do not and telling them it will be fun can contribute to behavior challenges if they do not find it fun

-• If your child has significant behavior problems or severe separation anxiety be sure to discuss with Dr. Saccoman a plan for testing days beforehand, providing rewards for cooperation and hard working during testing can be very effective
+• If you anticipate your child may demonstrate significant behavior problems or severe separation anxiety be sure to discuss with your provider during the intake.
+Then we can put a plan in place such as providing rewards for cooperation and hard work during testing, which can greatly reduce resistance.